transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 ##### Summary

-This Class is the validator for StudyEstimands
+This Class is the validator for StudyIdentifiers

 <a name='T-TransCelerate-SDR-RuleEngineV2-StudyIdentifiersValidator'></a>
 ## StudyIdentifiersValidator `type`